Atlantic Menhaden: A Feast for Whales

 It is truly inspiring that a child living in the New York City limits can wake up on a June morning and see a humpback feeding only hundreds of yards from shore.
 This incredible story of how people and wildlife can coexist when we manage species properly is a true conservation success, and it demonstrates just how even the smallest species like menhaden matter to the biggest predators like whales.

-The Atlantic States Marine Fisheries Commission is voting this fall on a more responsible management plan for menhaden that would keep more fish in the ocean to benefit the entire ecosystem.
+The Atlantic States Marine Fisheries Commission is voting in November on a more responsible management plan for menhaden that would keep more fish in the ocean to benefit the entire ecosystem.
 We need your help to protect menhaden and to protect whales and other species that prey on menhaden – please sign our petition today.
+Tell the ASMFC to manage menhaden conservatively by implementing Option E and adopting ecological management NOW.